ABOUT THE ARTIST

 Norman Gardner was a New York-born artist with career spanning more than seventy years.
 He received a bachelor degree in Mechanical Engineering from City College of New York and went on to obtain a masters degree in Fine Arts from Pratt Institute, being offered a position on the faculty, even before having finished his own studies there.
 Gardner then taught in the art school for the next twelve years.

-Gardner’s 2006 work of art, Celebration, stands 7 feet tall and is among the largest outdoor monumental sculptural pieces the artist has ever created—which is on public display in Palo Alto, California.
-This stainless steel piece was commissioned by the Gideon Hausner Jewish Day School, in a project organized by a small team of the school’s parents.
-You can see Celebration in front of the school at 450 San Antonio Road in Palo Alto and view its development from concept to installation, a process which follows the steps that Gardner took to create most all of sculptures on the Work-in-Process page.
+Gardner’s 2006 work of art, Celebration, stands seven feet tall and is among the largest outdoor monumental sculptural pieces the artist has created.—which has been on public display in Palo Alto, California for 18 years.
+This stainless steel piece, commissioned to mark the entrance of a private dayschool, stood in front of the school at 450 San Antonio Road in Palo Alto.
+You can view its development from concept to installation, a process which follows the steps that Gardner took to create most all of sculptures on the Work-in-Process page.